 EDIT 2026-01-18: I published a follow-up article analyzing the evolution and version history of the latest RustyStealer samples, focusing on change tracking, tooling evolution, and architectural shifts across multiple builds

 Today I was bored, so I decided to take a short break from Russian threat actors and spend a day with our friends from Iran instead.
+I grabbed a sample attributed to MuddyWater (hash: "f38a56b8dc0e8a581999621eef65ef497f0ac0d35e953bd94335926f00e9464f", sample from here) and originally planned to do a fairly standard malware analysis.

 That plan lasted about five minutes.

-the developer didn’t properly strip the binary and left behind a lot of build artefacts, enough to sketch a pretty solid profile of the development toolchain behind this malware.
+What started as a normal sample quickly turned into something much more interesting for me: the developer didn’t properly strip the binary and left behind a lot of build artefacts, enough to sketch a pretty solid profile of the development toolchain behind this malware.

+In this post I won’t go into a full behavioral or functional analysis of the payload itself.
 Instead, I’ll focus on what we can learn purely from the developers mistakes, what kind of profile we can derive from them and how this information can be useful for clustering and campaign tracking.
+A more traditional malware analysis of this sample will follow in a future post.

 Quick Context: Who Is MuddyWater Anyway?